junxit/us-congress-bills-112/metadata.md

 - 2011-06-30 — Introduced in Senate
 - 2011-06-30 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2011-11-02 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2012-11-14 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller without amendment.
+With written report No. 112-239.
+- 2012-11-14 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller without amendment.
+With written report No. 112-239.
+- 2012-11-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 547.